Blended text (Anne Carson’s Sigh Symphony in italics throughout)

 Can extraordinary windows open in our minds to atemporal repositioning, where the perpetual rules governing past-present-future have no bearing.

 People kissing stop to sigh then kiss again.

-When someone has Alzheimer’s, the first thing to go usually is short-term memory.
+When someone has Alzheimer’s, the first thing to go is usually short-term memory.
 Later as the disease progresses, there is disorientation to time and place.
-Individuals may become confused or disoriented about what month or year it is, be unable to describe accurately where they live, or be unable to name a place being visited.
+Individuals may become confused or disoriented about what month or year it is, unable to describe accurately where they live, or to name a place being visited.
 Eventually, patients may wander.